- 13Acceptance Rate

 NYU students come from nearly every state and 133 countries, and the university draws upon the diverse backgrounds of our faculty, staff, and students, ensuring its scholarship and teaching benefit from a wide range of perspectives.
 NYU takes seriously its role as an engine of social mobility, and stands out among the top US universities in its representation of low-income and first-generation students within its community.

-If you will have completed your country’s pre-university education (equivalent to U.S. 12th Grade) before arriving on-campus for the fall semester, or if any of the following apply to you, you are eligible to apply to NYU as a first-year applicant:
+If a student will have completed their country’s pre-university education (equivalent to U.S. 12th Grade) before arriving on-campus for the fall semester, or if any of the following apply to them, they are eligible to apply to NYU as a first-year applicant:

-Your highest degree earned by the time you plan to enroll at NYU is either a certificate or diploma.
+- Their highest degree earned by the time they plan to enroll at NYU is either a certificate or diploma.

 The majority of Stern MBA scholarships are full or half tuition awards.
 All applicants (domestic and international) are considered.
 No additional materials are required.
 Scholarship decisions are made at the time of admission and are final.
 Please note that scholarship award amounts and types may change year to year.
 If you are an admitted student who has been awarded a merit-based scholarship, please view scholarship details in your official admissions letter.